98 Percent of Neumann Nursing Grads Pass National RN Exam - NewsBreak

 West Chester University Honored for Exceptional Service to Veterans

-West Chester University and the Greg and Sandra Weisenstein Veterans Center have been honored with the Patrick Henry award for exceptional service to veterans.
+West Chester University and the Greg and Sandra Weisenstein Veterans Center have been honored for exceptional service to veterans.
 On Dec.
 15 at the Veterans Center, Colonel Joseph Kirlin, PA Department Commander of the Philadelphia Chapter of the Military Order of World Wars (MOWW), presented the Bronze Patrick Henry award to Vince DeMarro ’90, M’99, the university’s VA School Certifying Official and a retired U.S. Marine Corps veteran.

+Chester County Hospital Recognized as Top Performer by Quality Leadership Ranking Company Vizient

+Chester County Hospital has been recognized as a top performer in the 2022 Bernard A. Birnbaum, MD, Quality Leadership Ranking by Vizient, Inc. The hospital is one of 75 Vizient members in the Complex Care Medical Centers cohort and has been recognized for demonstrating excellence in delivering high-quality care based on the Vizient Quality and Accountability Study, which has been conducted annually since 2005.

 For 47 Years, General Recreation has Helped Clients With Recreation Needs